Parameter-Efficient Subspace Optimization for LLM Fine-Tuning

-Formally, we build on the notion of \textit{intrinsic dimensionality} in LLM training \cite{aghajanyan2020intrinsic,li2018measuring}, recognized in \cite{hu2022lora} as the origin of LoRA: there exists a {dimension-lifting} map $\mathcal{M}: \mathbb{R}^d \to \mathbb{R}^{m \times n}$, with $d \ll m \times n$, such that the optimal solution $\Delta W^*$ of~\eqref{opt_original} satisfies
+Formally, we build on the notion of \textit{intrinsic dimensionality} in LLM training \citep{aghajanyan2020intrinsic,li2018measuring}, recognized in \citep{hu2022lora} as the origin of LoRA: there exists a {dimension-lifting} map $\mathcal{M}: \mathbb{R}^d \to \mathbb{R}^{m \times n}$, with $d \ll m \times n$, such that the optimal solution $\Delta W^*$ of~\eqref{opt_original} satisfies

 {Here, $d$ stands for the number of trainable parameters}, and this characterization implies that it suffices to optimize within the reduced space defined by {the image of} $\mathcal{M}$ to approximate $\Delta W^*$.
 For clarity, we focus on a single weight matrix $\Delta W \in \mathbb{R}^{m \times n}$ (multi-layer extensions are straightforward) and represent $\xi$ as a $d$-dimensional vector.
 This is without loss of generality, since tensor parameters can always be flattened via vectorization into an isomorphic Euclidean space.
 For example, LoRA adopts the simple form $\mathcal{M}(A,B) = AB$ with $A \in \mathbb{R}^{m \times r}$, $B \in \mathbb{R}^{r \times n}$, and $d = (m+n)r$. {However, it remains unclear whether such a simple $\mathcal{M}$ is sufficient to capture the complexity of LLM training dynamics.}